|

 The

-Montt is easy to reach by land or flight.
-The small Puerto
+Chacabuco.
+Puerto Montt is easy to reach by land or flight.

-a flight to Balmaceda, Coyhaique´s airport, which is
+Argentina or take a flight to Balmaceda, Coyhaique's airport,

 or Puerto Montt to Balmaceda and then make the day trip with